-The ambient seismic noise levels at the Homestake mine, especially at the deepest levels, are remarkably low and stable.
+The ambient seismic noise levels at the Homestake mine, especially at the deepest levels, are remarkably low and stable over the lifespan of our array.
 We demonstrate this by computing the displacement amplitude spectral density (ASD) of seismic noise over long periods, for different stations and for different seismic channels (east, north, vertical).
 We use all available data (from January 2015 to December 2016), split into 900 second intervals.
 The median amplitudes in each frequency bin for the east-west seismic channel are shown in Figure 2 in comparison to the low- and high-noise models of Peterson [1993].
 The left panel compares the ASDs for stations at several different depths.
 All of the stations are in close agreement in the middle range of frequencies (0.1-0.5 Hz), which corresponds to the microseismic peak.
 At higher frequencies, there is significantly less noise with depth: above 0.5 Hz, the stations at 4100 ft and 4850 ft depths are nearly an order of magnitude quieter than other stations.
 At the lowest frequencies (<0.1 Hz), there is also a good agreement between the stations, although a slight increase in noise is apparent at the surface stations; this may be due to larger temperature variations closer to the surface that induce tilts in the concrete pads.
 While the underground stations at any given depth tend to agree very well, there is a wide range of variability among the surface stations, as depicted in the right panel of Figure 2.
 This is due to differences in the local environment in terms of thermal insulation and proximity to human activity.

-Figure 3 shows ASD histograms for the RRDG surface station (left) and for the A4850 underground station (right) as examples of a representative surface station and our deepest and most isolated underground station.
+Figure 3 shows ASD histograms for the A4850 underground station (left) and for the RRDG surface station (right) as examples of a representative surface station and our deepest and most isolated underground station.
 Here, the histograms of ASDs are calculated from 400-second data intervals over 1 year in each frequency bin, revealing the overall variability of the seismic noise at each station.
 The white curve represents the median ASD (identical to those shown in Figure 2), the black curves represent the 95% confidence intervals in each frequency bin, and the color scale shows the overall distribution.
 The Peterson low- and high-noise models are shown in dashed gray.

 The histograms display about two orders of magnitude of variation across all frequencies for both the RRDG station and the A4850 station.
-The A4850 station measures less noise in general and appears to have less overall variation than RRDG.
-There also appears to be significantly more high-frequency noise in the RRDG station, potentially due to wind-generated or anthropogenic surface waves that are suppressed with depth.
+The A4850 station measures less noise overall and appears to have less variation than RRDG.
+There also appears to be significantly more high-frequency noise in the RRDG station, potentially due to windgenerated or anthropogenic surface waves that are suppressed with depth.
 Both stations stay within the low- and high-noise Peterson models most of the time.
 However, in the 0.3-0.9 Hz range the A4850 station is actually below the low-noise model a significant fraction of the time.
 We also observe a considerable difference between the vertical channel and the horizontal channels at low frequencies.
 At 0.01 Hz and below, the vertical channels on both stations have almost an order of magnitude lower noise than the horizontals, due to tilt noise that increases with period on horizontal components [Wielandt, 2002].
-On the other hand, the horizontal components of many of the underground sites are very quiet, even down to tidal frequencies.
+While tiltmeters could be used to identify and suppress tilt noise in the seismic data, they were not available in this array.
+On the other hand, compared to surface sites the horizontal components of all the underground sites are very quiet, even down to tidal frequencies.